jwplayer/jw-design-ui-toolkit/README.md

 ## Using Hook in Your Project:

 ### Installing the Submodule
+We recommend that Hook lives at the root of your project.
+However, some projects like those using `create-react-app` require Hook to live within the `/src` directory.
+This may vary by project.

-Navigate to the root of your project and run the following command:
+Navigate to the appropriate directory and run the following command:
 ```
 git submodule add git@github.com:jwplayer/jw-design-system.git
 ```